aghyad-deeb/learned_bloom_filters/notes.md

 Apr 27
 Goals:
     -  Make sure that the calculations are correct, specifically latency and throughput.
+        - [X] checked that the batch inference function works correctly.
     - Remove unnecessary code:
-        - Sequential if we can do batch size 1.
+        - [X] Sequential if we can do batch size 1.
         - Unncessary prints

+TODO:
+    - Fix the problem with incorporating michal's hash function.
+    - Run interactive multiple times to store the output.